lewoudar/ib_client/CONTRIBUTING.md

     It is the convention developed by the angular project.
 There is  just one notable difference I'm adding.
     The verb must be conjugated **with the past tense** because I believe we are talking about a done action and not an action to be performed.
+    Also for the scope, there is no particular set of scopes, so feel free to add what you thinks suits well your changes.
+If you don't have one in mind, don't put anything.

 7. Before submitting the pull request, you should verify that you include tests.
 There is also a code coverage configured with the project.
 You can check the pull request status to know if your tests cover all the code you wrote.